Clean Bikes

 Common Mistakes

-- Direct IoT Ingestion: Proposing that bikes ping Salesforce directly via REST API for every GPS update, which hits concurrency and API limits instantly.
+- Direct IoT Ingestion: Proposing that bikes ping Salesforce directly via REST API for every GPS update.
+This hits concurrency and API limits instantly.

-- Public Write for Rentals: Using a Public Read/Write model for rentals to avoid sharing complexity, which is a critical privacy fail for B2C customer data.
+- Public Write for Rentals: Using a Public Read/Write model for rentals to avoid sharing complexity is a critical privacy failure for B2C customer data.

-- Ignoring Offline Caching: Failing to implement offline priming in the Mobile SDK, preventing users from finding or locking bikes in low-signal areas.
+- Ignoring Offline Caching: Not implementing offline priming in the Mobile SDK prevents users from finding or locking bikes in low-signal areas.

-- Master-Detail Skew: Making Bikes a parent of Rentals in a Master-Detail relationship, causing row-lock issues on high-turnover bike assets.
+- Master-Detail Skew: Making Bikes a parent of Rentals in a Master-Detail relationship causes row-lock issues on high-turnover bike assets.

 Strong Patterns